New Student Info

 The Center for Canadian-American Studies is located in Canada House.
 Students can request an advising meeting via email at firstname.lastname@example.org.

-For a complete list of C/AM's fall 2022 course offerings, click here.
+For a complete list of C/AM's winter 2023 course offerings, click here.

 Located just 25 miles (40km) south of the 49th parallel border between the United States and Canada, the Center and other Canada House programs are well-positioned to support impactful scholarship and learning about transboundary issues.
 Founded in 1971, the Center is one of the most well-established Canadian Studies programs in the United States.
 Since 1988 we have served as a US Department of Education National Resource Center on Canada, in consortium with the Canadian Studies Center at the University of Washington.